 Descriptions, Titles & SEO

 I know that I can discussed this before, but SEO is so important.
+Make your SEO flawless and check out this article.
 Re-evaluate your descriptions and sprinkle a little keyword magic throughout them.
 Especially in the first few sentences.
 But make sure it is readable and all flows together.

 Double check your titles, are you using all of your keyword phrases?
 Lets say you are selling a Workout Tank Top, if I was to write a title it would look something like this: Workout Tank | Gym Tshirt | Womens Workout Shirt | Funny Workout Tank | Gym Tee | Workout Shirt .
 It would look something like that to generalize it.
 Of course sprinkle in keywords that are specific to that shirt/item you are selling.